mangeles582/LimitingSimilarity_vs_Preadaptation/README.md

 If you use this work, or any part of it, in your research or project, please provide appropriate credit to the authors and a link to the original source and the license.
 Here is a suggested format for citation:

 - Evidence for environmental filtering and limiting similarity depend on spatial scale and dissimilarity metrics.
 2025.
-Perez-Navarro MA, Shepherd HER, Brian JI, Clark AT and Catford JA
+Perez-Navarro MA, Shepherd HER, Brian JI, Clark AT and Catford JA.
+Ecology.

 ### Previous version of the paper